 - 1. Composition, eligibility, and terms of office are contained in part I article II of the college constitution. - 2.
 Elections shall be held during the spring semester and will end before the penultimate meeting of college council for the academic year.
 The times and places of elections shall be designated on a notice of elections circulated to the instructional staff by the office of faculty and staff relations. - 3.
 Each candidate shall be required to submit a nominating petition containing the signatures of twenty-five eligible voters. - a.
-Nominating petitions shall be obtained from and hand delivered to the place designated on a notice of elections circulated to the instructional staff by the office of faculty and staff relations. - b.
-Nominating petitions must be submitted by the date specified on the notice of elections - c.
+Nominating petitions shall be obtained from and delivered as designated on a notice of elections circulated to the instructional staff by the office of faculty and staff relations. - b.
+The petitioner will use a template created by the college council legislative committee and the office of faculty and staff relations.
+The template will use trackable/verifiable technologies to accept signatures.
+[A nominating petition hard copy may be accepted if verified by the of office of faculty and staff relations and the legislative committee.] - c.
+Nominating petitions must be submitted by the date specified on the notice of elections. - d.
 Nominating petitions may be withdrawn up to twenty-four hours prior to the opening of the election process.
 A list of candidates shall be on each ballot. - 4.
 The legislative committee shall confirm the eligibility of all candidates. - 5.
 A notice of election shall be prepared and circulated by the office of faculty and staff relations at least ten working days prior to the due date for petitions. - a.
 The names of candidates for each office shall be placed on the ballot.
 The chair of the legislative committee or a member of that committee designated by the chair shall check the ballot for accuracy before the election begins.
 The ballot shall clearly state the number of positions being voted for. - b.
 The office of faculty and staff relations shall distribute the list of candidates to all eligible voters at least five working days before the election at a time when classes are in session. - c.
-The election shall be conducted for five consecutive working days at the designated place with the polls open continuously from 9:30am to 4:30pm. - d.
+The election shall be conducted for five consecutive working days online, using trackable\verifiable technologies starting at 9:30am on the first day of voting and closing at 4:30pm on the last day of voting or at the designated place with the polls open continuously from 9:30am to 4:30pm. - d.
 The elections shall be by secret ballot. - e.
-Voters shall initial the voter list before casting their ballots. - f.
+Voters shall use anonymous verifiable technologies or initial the voter list before casting their ballots. - f.
 Tie votes for all college-wide elections shall be broken by the drawing of lots. - 6.
-The office of faculty and staff relations shall post a list of the election results at
+The office of faculty and staff relations shall post a list of the election results publicly online